Build-Squad/influencer-marketplace/solana-python/README.md

 from pyxfluencer.utils import get_local_keypair_pubkey`
 ```

-Notice, that functions in the library are asynchronouse so it is necessary to `await` for them.
+Notice, that functions in the library are async so it is necessary to `await` for them.

-Follow the example on `test_stand_alone` testing script to either validate an escrow to cancel or to delived
+Follow the example on `test_stand_alone` testing script to either validate an escrow to cancel it or to move it to deliveerd state.

 ```python
 # set path to your json seed file where the keypair of the validator is found.